-Egg donation is urgently needed by many couples who have limited options of building a family without the help of an egg donor.
-This is a special gift and one that should be encompassed by fully informed decisions.
+Egg donation is needed by many couples who have limited options of building a family without the help of an egg donor.
+This is a special gift and a decision that should be taken after being fully informed.

 Around the globe, there is such a shortage of egg donors.
 Irish and French women have been flocking to Spain in an attempt to have babies with fertile donor eggs.
 With the copious Spanish laws, childless couples, same-sex couples and single women progressively seek fertility clinics in Spain to obtain eggs, sperm and embryos that have been donated.

 Doctors in the IVF clinics in Spain speak English – with multi-lingual coordinators in each department.
 Spain draws crowds of fertility patients from the UK, Germany, France, and Italy and beyond.

 High success rates, exceedingly competent and qualified physicians, and easily accessible locations make Spain a desirable treatment destination for residents throughout Spain, as well as around the globe.